Skip to main content

 Taking illegal drugs during pregnancy

-Using illegal or street drugs during pregnancy can harm your unborn baby.
+Using drugs during pregnancy can harm your baby.

 Do not stop taking drugs abruptly without seeking medical advice.
-There may be withdrawal problems or other side effects.
+You may get withdrawal problems or other side effects.

 Drugs to avoid during pregnancy